Upscaling agroecological practices

 - Inappropriate incentive systems in research.

-By jointly working to address the systemic barriers to utilising agroecological principles in farming systems, we can ensure that millions more smallholder farmers can increase the resilience, productivity and sustainability of their operations.
+It was agreed that by jointly working to address the systemic barriers to utilising agroecological principles in farming systems, we could ensure that millions more smallholder farmers would be able to increase the resilience, productivity and sustainability of their operations.

-An action research initiative that grew directly out of the workshop is being led by Practical Action and IIED, focusing on upscaling organic fertiliser value chains in Bangladesh and Nepal.
+An action-research initiative grew directly out of the workshop and was led by Practical Action and IIED, focusing on upscaling organic fertiliser value chains in Bangladesh and Nepal.

-Soil fertility is an urgent issue in these two countries (and elsewhere in South Asia) because of widespread soil impoverishment caused by modern intensive agriculture, which favours synthetic chemical inputs.
-This problem cannot be addressed solely through conventional approaches, and yet at the same time, ways must be found to maintain soil fertility without compromising food security.
+Soil fertility was an urgent issue in these two countries (and elsewhere in South Asia) because of widespread soil impoverishment caused by modern intensive agriculture, which favours synthetic chemical inputs.
+This problem could not be addressed solely through conventional approaches, and yet at the same time, ways had to be found to maintain soil fertility without compromising food security.

-The hypothesis of this action research is that increased use of organic fertiliser (and other methods of improving soil fertility) can be achieved through promoting or facilitating collaborative mechanisms that can help drive the needed innovation and coordinated action.
+The hypothesis of this action-research was that increased use of organic fertiliser (and other methods of improving soil fertility) could be achieved through promoting or facilitating collaborative mechanisms that could help drive the needed innovation and coordinated action.

 Collaborative mechanisms refer to a series of multi-stakeholder platforms combined with action planning and implementation with relevant stakeholders on a common agenda.
-This approach aims to address issues in the organic fertiliser subsector and deliver actions that cannot be achieved by individual actors or interventions.
+This approach aimed to address issues in the organic fertiliser subsector and deliver actions that could not be achieved by individual actors or interventions.

-Specifically, this research will test and monitor collaborative mechanisms to support (a) national advocacy and (b) private sector investment in organic fertiliser value chains.
+Specifically, this research tested and monitored collaborative mechanisms to support (a) national advocacy and (b) private sector investment in organic fertiliser value chains.

-The collaboration aims to create an enabling environment for producers of organic fertiliser (supply) as well as changes in practice at the field level (demand).
+The collaboration aimed to create an enabling environment for producers of organic fertiliser (supply) as well as changes in practice at the field level (demand).

 In February 2017 Practical Action, in partnership with IIED, produced a five-minute film (below) to illustrate the situation in Nepal and the need for collaborative effort from all actors to boost agricultural productivity through improved soil fertility.

-Collaborative action on soil fertility in South Asia: experiences from Bangladesh and Nepal, Seth Cook, Chris Henderson, Menila Kharel, Afsari Begum, Abdur Rob, Sujan Piya (2016), IIED Working Paper
+Collaborative action on soil fertility in South Asia: experiences from Bangladesh and Nepal

-Fertile ground: harnessing the market to reverse soil degradation in South Asia, Seth Cook, Chris Henderson, Menila Kharel, Afsari Begum, Abdur Rob, Sujan Piya (2016), IIED Briefing
+Fertile ground: harnessing the market to reverse soil degradation in South Asia